meronvermaas/data-visualization/index.md

 title: Home
 ---

-# Workshop Template!
+# a short Practical guide to Data Visualization!

-{% include figure.html img="uidaho-workshop.jpg" alt="intro image here" caption="Library workshop" width="75%" %}
+{% include figure.html img="datavisualizationhandbook_cover.png" alt="intro image here" caption="from 'a short Data Visualiztion Handbook by Iraklis Vretzakis'" width="75%" %}

-A minimal Jekyll theme for creating workshop websites.

-*Add your workshop abstract here!*

-Learn how to create a super quick easy website for a workshop by writing a few markdown files!
-Host it for free on GitHub with gh-pages, and share!
-Fun!

-*See also:* [workshop-template-b](https://evanwill.github.io/workshop-template-b/), Bootstrap version.
+*Programming beginners in R ans/or Python will be empowered to harness basic data analysis tools essential for Neuroscientific research and beyond.
+We will provide basic practical insights and hands-on experience to enhance your research analysis capabilities.
+Don't miss this opportunity to enhance your skill set and network with fellow enthusiasts.*

 <div class="toc" markdown="1">
 ## Contents: